Special Educational Needs

 About the course

 The Special Educational Needs course will equip you to become a passionate advocate for disability rights and equality in your chosen profession.
-There are 14.6 million disabled people in the UK, and graduates with expertise in special educational needs and disability are in demand in a wide range of areas including education, health, social work and social care, local government, and business.
+There are more than 16 million disabled people in the UK, and graduates with expertise in special educational needs and disability are in demand in a wide range of areas including education, health, social work and social care, local government, and business.
+In recognising the contributions of disabled people, we encourage you to replace needs with knowledge.

 A supportive team of disabled and non-disabled academics will enable you to develop the skills, knowledge and confidence you need to become a future leader in this area.
 You will learn about the historical, social and cultural factors that shape our understanding of special educational needs and disability.
 Your understanding of academic theories and models will be deepened by activities which challenge you to explore how this knowledge can be applied in professional settings.
 As well as tutors’ extensive professional experience, course content is informed by input from a range of guest speakers, and from our partner organisations, which include disabled-led and self-advocacy groups, education and care providers, charities, and disability arts organisations.